Creative Wellbeing Through

 Charlie Makesy

 Does the thought of healing emotional pain, rekindling your creativity and moving forward call out to you?
 Would you like help exploring new ways to arrive where you want to be in your life, as the person you know you can be?
-I can offer you a safe space where you can talk about personal issues that you believe may be affecting you emotionally, physically and professionally.
-If you are feeling stuck in ways of being that don't work for you any longer, or are repeatedly using behaviour patterns that don't reflect who you really are, psychotherapy is a good place to explore this and find new ways of being in the world.
+I can offer you a safe, nonjudgmental space to explore personal issues that may be affecting you emotionally, physically and professionally.
+If you are feeling stuck, repeatedly defaulting to behaviour patterns that no longer fit, psychotherapy is a good place to look at this and find new ways of being in the world.

 The Healing Power of Embodiment

 Do you find yourself dwelling on the past or worrying about the future?
 Movement Psychotherapy helps you find ‘embodiment’, a way of welcoming a restless and distressed mind back home into the body in the here and now.
-Being embodied gives you a break from negative thinking and anxiety, and offers you the possibility to step back from real-life circumstances, and the kinds of feelings and emotions that seem so overwhelming they block out everything else.
-This process can increase physical and psychological well-being, release blocked energy and reduce stress and anxiety.
+Being embodied gives you a break from negative thinking and anxiety, and offers you the possibility to step back from the kinds of feelings and emotions that seem so overwhelming they block out everything else.
+This process can increase overall well-being, release blocked energy and reduce stress and anxiety.

 Recovery at Your Own Pace

 From our earliest moments in the womb we are moving, and throughout our lives our movements and gestures provide us with a universal means of communication.
 Your body already speaks powerfully and directly through your natural movements, so paying attention to what your moving body is telling you will help you discover more about yourself.
 This is a collaborative process: I listen to your concerns and help you decide on your therapeutic goals and support you all the way as you drive your own recovery at your own pace.
-As well as talking through your concerns, welcoming in an awareness of your natural movements – such as how you sit, stand or hold yourself – can help you get in contact with feelings and emotions you may have suppressed or split-off from long ago.
+As well as talking through your concerns, welcoming in an awareness of your natural movements, such as how you sit, stand or hold yourself, or where you hold tension, can help you get in contact with feelings and emotions you may have suppressed or split off from long ago.

 Neuroscience has shown that simply by becoming aware of how we move, and then adjusting it, even in subtle ways, we cause positive changes in the brain.
 This alters feelings of powerlessness into a sense of being more in control.
 So, what would it be like to imagine yourself not simply as a ‘human being’ or even a 'human doing', but as a ‘human moving’?
 As an embodied, creative practitioner, I can help you understand how your mind and body work together to offer new insights and bring about change.
 I will not make assumptions about where your psychotherapy journey will unfold, whether goal-oriented or longer term.
 We’ll find this together.